 We all love Game Of Thrones, Lord Of The Rings and Harry Porter series.
 A lot of us would say we want it replicated in Nollywood.
 Unfortunately, Nollywood filmmakers aren’t equipped to do that for now.
 Fantasy stories are crazily expensive and require CGI that Nollywood isn’t skilled enough to make.
 So we’re just going to content ourselves with writing stories on village witches and marine spirits.

 9. Zombie/Vampire horror flicks

 Have you seen a Nollywood vampire or zombie movie?
-You will either hover laughing your head off or wanting to punch someone in the face.
-Again, an average Nigerian movie lover ‘s mentality is, “we cannot come and suffer in real life, and then suffer horror in movies we paid to make us happy”.
+You will either laugh your head off or want to punch someone in the face.
+Then again, an average Nigerian movie lover’s mentality is, “we cannot come and suffer in real life, and then suffer horror in movies we paid to make us happy”.
 Yeah, we can see why horror movies aren’t that popular in Nigeria.
 And we already know Nollywood filmmakers go where they make money most.

 10. Deadly epidemic action flicks

 This idea refers to stories that talk about the spread of deadly diseases that can wipe out some part of the population.
 As far as we know, 93 Days, a true story about the Ebola Epidemic in Nigeria, is an only epidemic movie Nollywood has produced.
 But even the movie isn’t filled with action.
 Instead, it maintains a soft steady pace.
 Nollywood filmmakers aren’t capable of making action movies not to talk of action packed epidemic movie like World War Z.